r3c/creep/README.md

 Each location (`default`, `integration` and `production` in this example) must specify a connection string defining a protocol and optional address, credentials and/or path.
-Creep can currently deploy through local file system, FTP or SSH, and some extra options may be specified depending on the protocol.
+Creep can currently deploy through local file system, FTP or SSH, and some extra options may be specified depending on the protocol ; see below for details about protocols and options.

-- To deploy locally connection string must be set to `file://path` where path is relative to current directory (note the triple `/` in example above to get an absolute path).
-- To deploy through FTP connection string must be set to `ftp://user:pass@host:port/path` where `user` and `pass` are optional FTP credentials (anonymous login will be used if they're missing), `port` is an optional FTP port which defaults to 21, and `path` is a path relative to FTP user home directory.
-- To deploy through SSH connection string must be set to `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
-Password can't be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.

 Once environments configuration file is ready you can start using Creep.
 Just type `creep <env>` (or full path to `creep.py` if you didn't add it to your